Fariba-Kamani/lets-padel/README.md

 * [FreeConver](https://www.freeconvert.com/jpg-to-webp) To convert the images to webp format.

-* [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
-Used to check the site and the readme for spelling errors.
+* [Microsoft Bing Copilot Tools](https://www.bing.com/chat) - An AI chat that I used to check the spell and grammar of my website and README.md file.
 - - -

 ## Deployment & Local Development